 Through the years, the GED exam has been going through several versions and revisions because educational needs had evolved with a changing society.

 Throughout all these changes, the GED exam has remained an essential avenue for anyone who couldn’t finish high school.
-Equivalent to a high school diploma, the GED certificate opens many doors one may have thought were closed forever and will surely lead to better earnings.

 This timeline indicates the dates of new versions of the GED test and the reasons for changes.